andymsouyave/payments/README.md

 ### Swagger

-Swagger should be available for use on the root context path of the server.
+Swagger should be available for use on the root context path of the server: http://localhost:8080

+### Coverage Report

+Jacoco code coverage report should be available on GitHub repo pages site: https://andymsouyave.github.io/payments

 ## Information